 Are rates inclusive or exclusive of Superannuation?

+As most users knows, venues and agencies make bookings in advance, and had done so at the time of our communication.
 Because those bookings were made with a single ‘total amount’ - we don’t have the authority to amend those amounts ourselves (including increasing those amounts ourselves by 12%).
-Any changes have to be initiated by the user themselves.
+Any changes have to be initiated by the users themselves.

 Moving forward (for current and new performances), each venue and agent will determine how they input those amounts and whether they do in practice ‘add’ superannuation on top.